-- Each courtroom has a "maximum capacity" based on proper distancing - Maximum capacity does not include court personnel, and should not be exceeded except at the judge's direction

-Litigants and visitors are encouraged not to bring nonessential persons with them, especially children Persons with cases on the calendar will be given priority for seating SUPERIOR COURT GENERAL In-Person Proceedings Only schedule if the hearing is one that cannot reasonably be held via videoconference As determined by the assigned judge No jury trials until August 2020 Large Calendars The number of attendees is expected to exceed the courtroom's maximum seating capacity Trial weeks, arraignments, calendar calls, etc. Scheduled in consultation with the Courts Coordinator so as to avoid overcrowding Small Calendars The number of attendees is not expected to exceed the courtroom's maximum seating capacity Staggered hearing times throughout the day, rather than a morning calendar and afternoon calendar To be scheduled at each judge's discretion Beginning June 1, 2020 DOMESTICS Nideo Proceedings Resume non-essential hearings by Zoom only, or with very limited in-person attendance Judges' offices to schedule, with training and assistance from Court Administration Priority will be given to those hearings which were cancelled as a result of the emergency order If any party objects to conducting the hearing by Zoom, the case may be removed from the calendar by contacting the judge's office (the case will then be postponed until inperson proceedings resume) If a hearing will require extensive evidence or multiple witnesses, etc., the case may not be appropriate for a video hearing.
-All hearings are scheduled and conducted at the discretion of the assigned judge Livestream to YouTube if the judge is not physically on the bench Began May 11, 2020
+Courtroom Seating Each courtroom has a "maximum capacity" based on proper distancing Maximum capacity does not include court personnel, and should not be exceeded except at the judge's direction Litigants and visitors are encouraged not to bring nonessential persons with them, especially children Persons with cases on the calendar will be given priority for seating × SUPERIOR COURT GENERAL In-Person Proceedings Only schedule if the hearing is one that cannot reasonably be held via videoconference As determined by the assigned judge No jury trials until August 2020 Large Calendars The number of attendees is expected to exceed the courtroom's maximum seating capacity Trial weeks, arraignments, calendar calls, etc. Scheduled in consultation with the Courts Coordinator so as to avoid overcrowding Small Calendars The number of attendees is not expected to exceed the courtroom's maximum seating capacity Staggered hearing times throughout the day, rather than a morning calendar and afternoon calendar To be scheduled at each judge's discretion Maximum Seating Capacities Does not include Court Personnel Courtroom 401: 23 people Courtroom 402: 23 people Courtroom 404: 23 people Courtroom 404: 23 people Courtroom 404: 23 people Courtroom 202: 23 people Beginning June 1, 2020 5 Jury Assembly Room: 40 people Designated Alternate Location Chicopee Woods Agricultural Center designated as an alternate courthouse location for the duration of the judicial emergency,

-#7 A-A-1 # H-A-1 Ath Cl.
-C. Division
+currently June 12, 2020

+Hearings scheduled where proper distancing may be hard to

+ensure in the courthouse

+DOMESTICS Video Proceedings Began

+Resume non-essential hearings by Zoom only, or with very limited May 11, 2020

+in-person attendance

+Judges' offices to schedule, with training and assistance

+from Court Administration

+Priority will be given to those hearings which were

+- cancelled as a result of the emergency order

+If any party objects to conducting the hearing by Zoom, the

+case may be removed from the calendar by contacting the

+judge's office (the case will then be postponed until in-

+person proceedings resume)

+If a hearing will require extensive evidence or multiple

+witnesses, etc., the case may not be appropriate for a video

+hearing.
+All hearings are scheduled and conducted at the

+discretion of the assigned judge

+Livestream to YouTube if the judge is not physically on the

+bench

-"Zoom stations" available on the 4 th floor for any litigant
+"Zoom stations" available on the 4th floor for any litigant

-unable to join by their own device or internet connection .
+unable to join by their own device or internet connection

 Beginning

 In-Person Proceedings June 15, 2020

 Non-essential, in-person proceedings resume

 Make every reasonable effort to schedule and conduct the

 proceeding via Zoom first

 Refrain from scheduling any calendars expected to exceed

 the maximum capacity of a courtroom

 Advise litigants of the screening measures and mask

 mandate before they come to court

+, , , , , , , , , , , , , , , , , , , ,

 GENERAL Motions and Hearings Beginning

 CIVIL Make every reasonable effort to schedule and conduct proceedings June 15, 2020

-0.7.1 via Zoom Jane 13, 2020
+via Zoom

 With the consent of the parties and at the discretion of the

-assigned judge
+TO THE PARTY OF TH assigned judge

-A request for an in-person proceeding may delay the matter
+A request for an in-person proceeding may delay the matter Table de la constant

 being heard

-1 being neard

 In-Person Proceedings

 Scheduled at the assigned judge's discretion

 Refrain from scheduling any hearings expected to exceed

 the maximum capacity of a courtroom

-Advise litigants of the screening measures and mask

-mandate before they come to court

-mandate before they come to court

-CRIMINAL Prioritize hearings where a defendant can waive his presence, and Beginning

-make every reasonable effort to conduct the proceedings via Zoom July 1, 2020

-Jail Hearings

-Use Zoom videoconferencing, rather than transport

-Arraignments and Calendar Calls

-Encourage ADAs and defense attorneys to speak prior to

-coming into the courtroom

-Calendars may be reduced and staggered report times